Minds On

 Expand your learning

-Explore the following articles about enslavement in Canada.
+Explore the following article about enslavement in Canada.

 Press tvo today to access “Ontarians Should Know More About the Black History of Oakville.”

-1. Summarize the Black history of Oakville in your own words.
+- Summarize the Black history of Oakville in your own words

-In the 1850s, approximately 400 Black people settled in Oakville who had escaped enslavement via the Underground Railroad.
-People who had already secured their own freedom, like James W. Hill, helped guide others from New York to settle in Oakville.
+In the 1850s, approximately 400 Black people who had escaped enslavement through the Underground Railroad settled in Oakville.
+People who had already secured their own freedom, like James Wesley Hill, helped guide others from New York to settle in Oakville.

-The main idea of this article is that Black people are the “fabric of Canada” (said Duncan) and did more than just escape enslavement, but rather came to Canada as entrepreneurs.
-For example, Duncan’s great-great-grandfather, Samuel Adams, came to Canada and invented a device called the “stonehooker” which was used to build houses.
-Other worked as barbers, hairdressers, gunsmiths, newspaper creators, and many other essential roles within the community.
+The main idea of this article is that Black people are the “fabric of Canada” (said Duncan) and did more than just escape enslavement but rather came to Canada and helped to build the country we know today.
+For example, Duncan’s great-great-grandfather, Samuel Adams, came to Canada and invented a device, called the stonehooker, which was used to build houses.
+Others were entrepreneurs or worked as barbers, hairdressers, gunsmiths, newspaper creators, and many other essential roles within the community.

 The Underground Railroad